- Published on

 keyword to set an image as the background for a slide.
 You can also use as many keywords as you like in combination.
 For example, this would set the slide background image and also set the opacity to 20% and blur the image somewhat.
 Something like this could be really useful for creating a cover slide or adding logos or watermarks to slides.

-In the Marp docs there is mention of an advanced backgrounds (experimental at the time of writing) which offers support for using multiple images and splitting backgrounds.
-The standard functionality is all I see myself needing, at least at this stage.
+In the Marp docs, there is mention of advanced backgrounds (experimental at the time of writing) which offers support for using multiple images and splitting backgrounds.
+The standard functionality is all I see myself wanting though!

 Rendering a presentation